dpchi12/Customer_Segment_NYC_Airbnb_python/README.md

 4. Host_name: The name of the host.
 5. Neighbourhood_group: The larger area or borough where the property is located (e.g., Manhattan, Brooklyn).
 6. Latitude: The latitude coordinate of the property’s location.
-7. Longitude: The longtitude coordinate of the property’s location.
+7. Longitude: The longitude coordinate of the property’s location.
 8. Room_type: The type of room offered, e.g., Entire home/apt, Private room, Shared room. <br>
   *   Entire apartment - Studio apartment; a single apartment unit for yourself.
   *   Private room - Shared room in an apartment.